SharePoint/sp-dev-docs/docs/design/ui-text-for-web-parts.md

 ### Do

 - Use a casual, conversational tone in the UI.
 - Use contractions.
-For example, use "can't" instead of "cannot".
+For example, use "can't" instead of "can't".
 - Read your UI text out loud to test the tone.
 Does it sound like everyday language?
 - Use simple words.
 - Remove technical details if they're not relevant to the user experience.
-- Use "Please" only if you are inconveniencing the user.
+- Use "Please" only if you're inconveniencing the user.
 Avoid overuse.
 - Use "Sorry" only in error messages in SharePoint that result in serious problems for the customer.

 ### Don't